syncfusion-content/wpf-docs/wpf/ReportDesigner/Add-Custom-Report-Item.md

 {% endhighlight %}

 ### Create the component class
-The following sections guides you to initialize the custom report item design-time component and add new properties or access existing properties.
+The following sections guide you to initialize the design-time component of the custom report item and add new properties or access existing properties.

 #### Initializing the component
 The implementation of BarcodeCRIDesigner class should override the `InitializeNewComponent` method to create a new instance of your component's `CustomData` class and set it to default values.